OmPatel01/Machine-Learning-Projects/Regression/Predicting Medical Insurance/README.md

-# Predicting Medical Insurance Charges using Machine Learning 🚀
+# Medical Insurance Cost Estimation

 ## Problem Statement
 Healthcare costs are a significant concern for individuals and insurance companies alike.
 Predicting medical insurance charges accurately can help individuals plan for expenses and assist insurance providers in pricing policies effectively.